Barbara Bichelmeyer

-Biography

-Education
+Early life and education

 Born in Kansas City and raised in Shawnee, Kansas, Bichelmeyer attended St. Joseph, Missouri and Shawnee, Kansas elementary and secondary schools.
 She attended the University of Kansas, where she earned a Bachelor of Science degree in journalism in 1982, a Bachelor of Arts in English in 1986, a Master of Science degree in Educational Policy and Administration in 1988, and a Doctor of Philosophy in Educational Communications and Technology in 1991.

 Career

-Faculty Bichelmeyer’s first position as an educator was at Aquinas High School in Shawnee, Kansas, from 1983 to 1986, where she served as a teacher and coach.
+Bichelmeyer's first position as an educator was at Aquinas High School in Shawnee, Kansas, from 1983 to 1986, where she served as a teacher and coach.
 She transitioned to higher education as a visiting assistant professor at the University of Kansas (School of Education, Department of Curriculum & Instruction) from 1994 to 1996.
 She then moved to a permanent faculty position at Indiana University Bloomington (School of Education, Department of Instructional Systems Technology) from 1996 to 2017 and joined the faculty at University of Missouri-Kansas City as a professor in the Henry W. Bloch School of Management (Department of Management) in 2015.

 Academic administration Bichelmeyer served as associate dean of the faculties for Indiana University Bloomington from 2007 to 2009, associate vice president for university academic planning and policy from 2009 to 2013, and executive associate vice president for university academic and regional campus affairs from 2014 to 2015.
 Additionally, Bichelmeyer was appointed interim chancellor at Indiana University Southeast from 2013 to 2014.

 Bichelmeyer was the founding director of IU Online (2014–2015) and authored the implementation plans IU Online: Moving Forward (2012) and Moving Forward 2.0: IU Online Implementation Plan (2015).

 In 2015, Bichelmeyer moved to Kansas City, Missouri, to accept a position as provost at the University of Missouri-Kansas City (UMKC) (2015–2020).
 While holding her provost position, she served simultaneously as interim chancellor for UMKC from 2017 to 2018.